mrknorman/evolving_attention_thesis/03_machine_learning/03_machine_learning.typ

 #figure(
   image("mnist_examples.png", width: 80%),
   caption: [Example MNIST data @mnist.
 A single example of each of the ten classes within the MNIST example dataset.
 As can be seen, the classes range from zero to nine inclusive.
 Each example consists of a grid of 28 by 28 pixels containing one float value between 0.0 and 1.0.
 In the above image, values near one are represented as nearly white, and values near 0.0 as black.
-When ingested by our single-layer perception, they will be flattened into a 1D vector; see @single_layer_perceptron.], ) <mnist_examples>
+When ingested by our single-layer perception, they will be flattened into a 1D vector; see @flatten-sec.], ) <mnist_examples>

 #figure(